dani-fernando/Aniflex/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Here's how you can help improve AniFlex:
+Here's how you can help improve Aniflix:

 1. Fork the repository.
 2. Create your feature branch: